Prinzhorn/skrollr/README.md

 Set it to `1` to disable momentum scrolling.

+### disableMobile=false

+Disable skrllr when a mobile device is detected.

+Set it to true to disable skrllr on a mobile device.

 ### edgeStrategy='set'

 This option specifies how to handle animations when the scroll position is outside the range on the keyframes (i.e. before the first or after the last keyframe).